Catalyst Capital Advisors LLC Sells 2,468 Shares of KLA Co. (NASDAQ:KLAC)

 Several other institutional investors also recently made changes to their positions in the stock.
 Signaturefd LLC grew its holdings in shares of KLA by 2.9% during the 4th quarter.
 Signaturefd LLC now owns 1,229 shares of the semiconductor company’s stock valued at $318,000 after purchasing an additional 35 shares during the last quarter.
 First Horizon Advisors Inc. boosted its position in KLA by 34.3% during the 4th quarter.
 First Horizon Advisors Inc. now owns 141 shares of the semiconductor company’s stock worth $36,000 after buying an additional 36 shares during the period.
 Parallel Advisors LLC boosted its position in KLA by 5.3% during the 1st quarter.
 Parallel Advisors LLC now owns 757 shares of the semiconductor company’s stock worth $250,000 after buying an additional 38 shares during the period.
 FDx Advisors Inc. boosted its position in KLA by 1.0% during the 1st quarter.
 FDx Advisors Inc. now owns 4,525 shares of the semiconductor company’s stock worth $1,495,000 after buying an additional 47 shares during the period.
 Finally, Northwest Bancshares Inc. boosted its position in KLA by 2.9% during the 1st quarter.
 Northwest Bancshares Inc. now owns 1,695 shares of the semiconductor company’s stock worth $560,000 after buying an additional 47 shares during the period.
 87.11% of the stock is currently owned by institutional investors.

-In other news, Director Gary B. Moore bought 377 shares of KLA stock in a transaction dated Tuesday, May 11th.
-The stock was purchased at an average price of $301.02 per share, for a total transaction of $113,484.54.
-Following the purchase, the director now directly owns 12,017 shares in the company, valued at approximately $3,617,357.34.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CEO Richard P. Wallace sold 5,000 shares of the company’s stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $315.00, for a total transaction of $1,575,000.00.
-Following the completion of the sale, the chief executive officer now owns 56,906 shares of the company’s stock, valued at approximately $17,925,390.
+In other KLA news, Director Gary B. Moore purchased 377 shares of the firm’s stock in a transaction on Tuesday, May 11th.
+The stock was acquired at an average price of $301.02 per share, for a total transaction of $113,484.54.
+Following the purchase, the director now owns 12,017 shares of the company’s stock, valued at approximately $3,617,357.34.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Richard P. Wallace sold 5,000 shares of the business’s stock in a transaction on Monday, May 24th.
+The shares were sold at an average price of $315.00, for a total transaction of $1,575,000.00.
+Following the sale, the chief executive officer now owns 56,906 shares of the company’s stock, valued at approximately $17,925,390.
 The disclosure for this sale can be found here.
 Insiders own 0.16% of the company’s stock.

 KLA (NASDAQ:KLAC) last announced its quarterly earnings results on Thursday, April 29th.
 The semiconductor company reported $3.85 EPS for the quarter, beating the Zacks’ consensus estimate of $3.59 by $0.26.
 The business had revenue of $1.80 billion during the quarter, compared to analyst estimates of $1.74 billion.
 KLA had a net margin of 28.77% and a return on equity of 69.63%.
-Analysts forecast that KLA Co. will post 14.05 earnings per share for the current year.
+Equities research analysts expect that KLA Co. will post 14.05 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
 Shareholders of record on Monday, May 17th will be paid a dividend of $0.90 per share.
 The ex-dividend date of this dividend is Friday, May 14th.
 This represents a $3.60 dividend on an annualized basis and a yield of 1.14%.
 KLA’s dividend payout ratio (DPR) is presently 34.78%.

 Several research firms recently commented on KLAC.
-KeyCorp lifted their target price on shares of KLA from $339.00 to $369.00 and gave the stock an “overweight” rating in a research report on Thursday, May 6th.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of KLA from $310.00 to $330.00 and gave the stock a “hold” rating in a research report on Thursday, April 22nd.
-Morgan Stanley boosted their price target on shares of KLA from $349.00 to $364.00 and gave the stock an “equal weight” rating in a research report on Monday, May 3rd.
-Cowen boosted their price target on shares of KLA from $295.00 to $320.00 and gave the stock a “market perform” rating in a research report on Thursday, February 4th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on shares of KLA from $360.00 to $380.00 and gave the stock a “buy” rating in a research report on Monday, April 26th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on shares of KLA from $360.00 to $380.00 and gave the stock a “buy” rating in a research report on Monday, April 26th.
+Credit Suisse Group lifted their target price on shares of KLA from $325.00 to $380.00 and gave the stock an “outperform” rating in a research report on Monday, May 3rd.
+Citigroup lifted their target price on shares of KLA from $360.00 to $380.00 in a research report on Monday, April 19th.
+Needham & Company LLC restated a “hold” rating on shares of KLA in a research report on Friday, February 5th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price target on shares of KLA from $310.00 to $330.00 and gave the stock a “hold” rating in a research report on Thursday, April 22nd.
 Eight equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
 KLA presently has an average rating of “Buy” and a consensus price target of $310.19.

 KLA Company Profile